You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 2 Kinds of Overpromising

 Overpromising and failing to deliver takes two forms: conscious and unconscious.
 Consciously overpromising and not delivering likely has more to do with failing to deliver than initially making promises you can’t keep.
-You consciously overpromised because you thought you could deliver, right?
+You consciously overpromised because you thought you could provide, right?

-Conversely, if you unconsciously overpromised and didn’t deliver, is it possible the source of the problem was inaccurate or out-of-date product content?
+Conversely, if you unconsciously overpromised and didn’t deliver, is it possible that the source of the problem was inaccurate or out-of-date product content?
 PIM solves this problem by providing one source of truth that is easy to keep accurate and up-to-date.
 PIM functionality also includes tracking, so you know how changes are being made and who is making them.
 Also, changes made by users without permission are automatically forwarded for approval.

 Ultimately, you can’t present visitors with an authentic brand message that will drive loyalty and repeat business if you are making promises you don’t keep.
 PIM helps you keep your promises.

-3. Serve Specific Market Segments with PIM
+1. Serve Specific Market Segments with PIM

 Michelle Peluso, CEO of Gilt Groupe (source)